adityapawar1/Cornucopia/README.md

 # Backend
 The goal of the image recognition software is to implement a model that efficiently classifies ingredients from a picture.
 Powered by state of the art technology such as machine learning and web scraping, Cornucopia identifies recipes with your everyday ingredients.
+It will webscrape the internet to find recipes, directions, ingredients, and recipe URL.

 Created by: Akhil Datla, Aditya Pawar, Brayden Tam, Vivek Nadig in the HackUMass Hackathon